 There is an bus connection between Klagenfurt airport and Ljubljana Main bus station and it takes approx. 2h 9min.
 Price for one person is around 13 EUR.
 More info (only in Slovenian and German language) is available on AlpeAdria Line webpage.

 - Zagreb (ZAG) (1h 35min drive to Ljubljana, see map)

 - Venice airport (VCE) (2h 20min drive from Ljubljana, see map)

 - Treviso (TSF) (2h 25min drive to Ljubljana, see map)

 Unfortunately, there are no train connections between airports outside Slovenia and Ljubljana.
 The most convenient form of transport from the airport is by taxi, bus or shuttle.
 A popular option is GoOpti, a shuttle service for both shared and private transport which can be arranged online, a bank or credit card is required.

 Slovenia’s electrical supply and electrical outlets (sockets, wall plugs) are the same as those found in most parts of the EU.
 Adapters must conform to either Type F sockets.
 This socket also works with plug C and E.

 The national language of Slovenia is Slovenian and it is spoken by 91.1% of the population.
-English is spoken by a vast majority of the population and there should not be many problems with communicating.
-For those interested in learning a bit of Slovenian , click here.
+English is spoken by a vast majority of the population and there should not be any problems with communicating.
+For those interested in learning a bit of Slovenian, click here.

-Travelers can ask the cashier to write down their name on a bill, then they can show this bill for tax returns of purchases over a certain amount, when leaving Slovenia through the Ljubljana Airport or any of the main border crossings with Croatia.
+Travelers can ask the cashier to write down their name on a bill, then they can show this bill for tax returns when leaving Slovenia through Ljubljana Airport or any of the main border crossings with Croatia.

 Until recently, tips were not used in Slovenia.
 However, in recent years, tips are becoming more common, especially in some of the areas highly visited by tourists.
 Giving a tip is of course completely optional and is in no way obligatory.